 4.)
 Can, Dehydrate, & Freeze Food

-A vital skill for any homesteader is what to do with your bounty once you have reaped it.
+A vital homesteading skill to know is what to do with your bounty once you have reaped it.
 With all of the gardening and animal husbandry skills you’ll be learning in the future, now is a great time to build a collection of recipes that your family will enjoy.

 5.)
 Ferment Fresh, Seasonal Foods

 Purchase local, fresh, seasonal foods and learn to ferment them while you someone else is doing the farming instead of when you also have all the garden tasks and harvesting that need attending to on top of preserving the harvest.

 - Fermented Food for Beginners: Fermenting Vegetables

 - 50 Fermented Foods to Get you Started

 - Hibiscus Kombucha